Binance Square

 Bullish

-$BTC showing resilience after a deep liquidity sweep.
+$MANTRA showing early signs of strength after a liquidity sweep.

 EP